For African Nationals

 UC Berkeley Affiliated Funding

-UC Berkeley is a partner in The MasterCard Foundation Scholars Program, a fellowship for students from Sub-Saharan Africa.
-This global education initiative will provide 17,000 talented, yet economically disadvantaged, students from developing countries – particularly in Africa – with comprehensive support for secondary and university education.
-At UC Berkeley, this program provides comprehensive support – financial, academic, social, and career counseling – to 119 students from Sub-Saharan Africa from 2012 to 2020.
-Scholars pursue both undergraduate and professional master's degrees.
+UC Berkeley is a partner in The Mastercard Foundation Scholars Program, a fellowship for students from Sub-Saharan Africa.
+This global education initiative will provide 40,000 talented, yet economically disadvantaged, students from developing countries – particularly in Africa – with comprehensive support for secondary and university education.
+At UC Berkeley, the second phase of the program provides comprehensive support – financial, academic, social, and career counseling – to 108 master's degree students from Sub-Saharan Africa from 2020 to 2030.
+It is not open to undergraduate or doctoral students.

 Below are other links to information that might be useful to students from African countries interested in finding fellowships to study in the United States.
 Please send updates, additions and corrections to us at firstname.lastname@example.org

 eduPass -- http://www.edupass.org/

 A comprehensive web site from FinAid, the Financial Aid Information Page [http://www.finaid.org/] specifically for foreign students.
 They claim they can help students from the beginning of the process to the end.
 One page on the site lists schools that have given scholarships to foreign students. [http://www.edupass.org/finaid/undergraduate.phtml] To be included in the lists, the schools must have an average award that is greater than 1/5 of the cost of attendance.
 Note that none of the ten University of California campuses were listed in 2005.

 The site includes free financial aid searches based on a student's particular profile.
 The site’s database pages can be very slow.
 This could mean that it is difficult to get to the information if one does not have a high-speed hookup.
 The database is extensive though and maybe worth the wait.

 Karen Fung's Africa South of the Sahara site